magkai/CONQUER/README.md

 ------
 Execute in the `main` directory:

     source ENV_conquer/bin/activate
     python rlEval.py configs/eval_REFTYPE_USERTYPE_EVALTYPE_config.json

-where REFTYPE can be *idealRef* or *noisyRef* to select the ideal/noisy reformulation predictor and USERTYPE can be *idealUser* or *noisyUser* to apply the ideal/noisy user model respectively and EVALTYPE can be *test* or *dev* to use the ConvRef test or devset.
+where REFTYPE can be *idealRef* or *noisyRef* to select the ideal/noisy reformulation predictor, USERTYPE can be *idealUser* or *noisyUser* to apply the ideal/noisy user model and EVALTYPE can be *test* or *dev* to use the ConvRef test or devset respectively.

 Training & Evaluating Reformulation Predictor
 -------